freelance writing and editing

 Since 1997, Mandy has copyedited, developmentally edited, or rewritten articles, as needed, for

-H&HN Daily, a journal of the American Hospital Association.
+AHA Today, a journal of the American Hospital Association.
 Mandy copyedited Knocking on Heaven’s Door, Katy Butler’s acclaimed book about end-of-life care.
 She also copyedits Stanford Medicine magazine, Lucile Packard Children’s Hospital’s employee magazine, and brochures for the Stanford Medical Center development office.
-She proofread patient literature for the health care communications agency Kane & Finkel before it closed doors.
+In addition, she proofreads patient literature for health care communications agencies such as Viscira and Havas.

 Besides Stanford Medicine, Mandy has edited a number of Stanford publications, including Stanford Lawyer, Stanford Social Innovation Review, and alumni websites.
 She also fact checks and copyedits a weekly Stanford alumni newsletter.

 Mandy has worked for Wired, Business 2.0, and MacWorld; has edited books about running a small business for Entrepreneur Media; and was the copyeditor for the business pages of The Oakland Tribune.
 She has also edited many technology books, including several editions of Creating Motion Graphics with After Effects.

 Mandy edited Muscle Boys: Gay Men’s Gym Culture, in which she worked closely with the author, guiding him in researching and organizing the book, then developmentally edited and copyedited it before it went to the publisher.